bertwinshine/CZ_Study_TempChange/README.md

-# CZ melt:temperature study data
+# CZ melt:temperature study

-This repo has CFD reference cases for the Czochralski (CZ) silicon melt.
-They are meant to be used as ground-truth data for the surrogate/PINN model.

-All cases use the same setup a 2D axisymmetric silicon melt in a crucible.
-Only the hot crucible temperature is changed from case to case; everything else stays the same.
-This makes it a clean set where only one thing (the temperature) varies.
+CFD reference cases for the Czochralski (CZ) silicon melt, meant as ground-truth data for the surrogate / PINN model.
+In this study only the hot crucible temperature changes from case to case; everything else is held fixed.
+That makes it a clean single-parameter set: temperature in, field out.

+## The shared anchor (read this first)

+The anchor of the whole dataset is the **1745 K** case, `cz_(temp 1745).csv`.
+It is the same converged field — to floating-point precision — as the +8 rpm case in the crystal sweep and the −3 rpm case in the crucible sweep.
+So all three study axes (temperature, crystal rotation, crucible rotation) pass through one common state: crystal +8 rpm, crucible −3 rpm, hot wall 1745 K. That shared point is what lets the three sliders line up.

+The 1750 K case (`cz_(temp 1750).csv`) used to be called the baseline.
+It's just another point on this axis now — a valid 1750 K field that sits inside the sweep.
+The "baseline" name was dropped so nothing implies 1750 K is the anchor; the anchor is 1745 K.

 ## The two folders

-The data is split into two folders, because the melt behaves in two different ways depending on how hot it gets.
+The melt behaves in two ways depending on how hot it gets, so the data is split:

-**`steady/`**:the main set.
-From 1740 K up to 1785 K in steps of 5 K. In this range the melt settles into one steady picture, so each case is a single steady-state field.
+**steady/** — the main set, 1730 K up to 1785 K. In this range the melt settles into a single steady field, so each case is one steady-state solution.
 These are the certified reference cases.

-**`transient/`**:the higher-temperature set: 1790 K, 1795 K, and 1800 K. Above about
+**transient/** — the higher-temperature set: 1790, 1795, 1800 K. Above roughly
-1785 K the melt no longer settles — the flow keeps slowly moving and oscillating, so there is no single steady answer.
-These cases were run as time-dependent (transient) simulations and then time-averaged over several oscillation cycles.
-So each file here is an averaged field, not a single snapshot.
+1785 K the melt no longer settles; the flow keeps slowly moving and oscillating, so there is no single steady answer.
+These were run time-dependent and then time-averaged over several oscillation cycles.
+Each file here is an averaged field, not a snapshot — keep them separate from the steady set when building a steady POD basis.

-Each folder has its own README with the details of that set.
+Each folder has its own README with the specifics.

-## The case (same for all)
+## The case (same for every file)

 - 2D axisymmetric silicon melt in a crucible.
-- Boundary conditions taken from Huang et al. (AIP Advances, 2025).
+- Boundary conditions from Huang et al., AIP Advances (2025), DOI 10.1063/5.0271778.
-- Buoyancy handled with the Boussinesq approximation.
+- Buoyancy via the Boussinesq approximation.
 - Crucible radius 0.30 m, melt height 0.15 m (wide, shallow pool).
-- Cold crystal fixed at 1685 K; rotation fixed (crystal +8 rpm, crucible -3 rpm).
+- Cold crystal fixed at 1685 K.
+- Rotation fixed: crystal +8 rpm, crucible −3 rpm.
+- Hot crucible wall is the only thing varied, from case to case.
 - Solved in ANSYS Fluent 2026 R1 (Student license).

 ## Why two types of data

-Silicon melts at about 1685 K. Real CZ crystal growth runs the melt only tens of degrees above that.
-In this range (up to ~1785 K) the flow is steady and easy to trust — that's the `steady/` set.
+Silicon melts near 1685 K, and real CZ growth runs the melt only tens of degrees above that.
+Up to ~1785 K the flow is steady and easy to trust — the steady/ set.

-As the temperature goes higher (1790-1800 K), the stronger buoyancy makes the melt restless, so the flow becomes weakly unsteady.
-Those cases can't be given as a single steady field, so they are time-averaged instead — that's the `transient/` set.

-The changeover happens around 1785-1790 K, which is the top edge of the useful steady range.
+Higher up (1790–1800 K) the stronger buoyancy makes the melt restless and weakly unsteady, so those cases can't be given as one steady field and are time-averaged instead — the transient/ set.
+The changeover is around 1785–1790 K, the top edge of the useful steady range.

-## Columns in each CSV
+## Columns

 Same columns in every file, one row per mesh node:

+`r, z, u_r, u_z, u_swirl, p, T`

-- r-radial position (m)
+- `r`  — radial position (m), 0 to 0.30
-- z-axial position (m)
+- `z`  — axial position (m), 0 to 0.15
-- u_r-radial velocity (m/s)
+- `u_r` — radial velocity (m/s)
-- u_z-axial velocity (m/s)
+- `u_z` — axial velocity (m/s)
-- u_swirl-swirl velocity (m/s)
+- `u_swirl` — swirl velocity (m/s)
-- p-pressure (Pa)
+- `p`  — pressure (Pa)
-- T-temperature (K)
+- `T`  — temperature (K)

-Same mesh in all files (8181 nodes), so the node positions line up between cases. r goes 0 to 0.30, z goes 0 to 0.15.
-The hottest point is always at the crucible edge (max r) and the coldest at the crystal.
+Same mesh in all files (8181 nodes), so node positions line up between cases.
+The hottest point is always at the crucible edge (max r), the coldest at the crystal.

-Note on coordinates: all files use the same convention-r is radial (0 to 0.30) and z is axial (0 to 0.15).
-Fluent doesn't always write the columns in the same order, so if more cases are added, check that r and z (and u_r/u_z) aren't swapped before adding them.
+Note on coordinates: Fluent does not always write the columns in the same order.
+If more cases are added, check that r/z (and u_r/u_z) aren't swapped before adding them. `certify_case.py` in this folder checks that automatically.

 ## How each case was checked

-For every case:
+For every steady case, `certify_case.py` re-derives the boundary conditions from the temperature in the filename and checks the exported field against them:

-- the solution converged (steady cases) or reached a settled, repeating oscillation (transient cases),
+- solution converged (steady) / settled into a repeating oscillation (transient),
-- the temperatures came out right (hot and cold sides match what was set),
+- hot and cold temperatures come out as set (crystal 1685 K, hot wall = filename),
+- the free-surface and crucible-bottom thermal ramps match the prescribed linear profile between the 1700 K axis floor and the hot wall,
-- the domain size is correct (r to 0.30, z to 0.15),
+- domain size correct (r to 0.30, z to 0.15),
-- the result looks physically sensible (hot at crucible, cold at crystal).
+- axis symmetry (radial and swirl velocity vanish on the centreline),
+- no NaN/inf, no duplicate nodes.

-Mesh independence was checked on the baseline mesh, and every case uses that same mesh.
+Mesh independence was checked on the baseline mesh; every case uses that same mesh.
-The maximum swirl velocity is the same (about 0.1476 m/s) across the steady cases, because the rotation is fixed and only the temperature changes — a sign the flow stays laminar as the hot side gets hotter.
+The maximum swirl (~0.1476 m/s) is identical across the steady cases simply because the rotation is fixed and the swirl boundary condition doesn't depend on temperature — not an inference about laminar vs turbulent flow.

 ## What this is / isn't

-- This is the temperature study-the hot temperature is the only thing that changes.
+- This is the temperature study — the hot wall temperature is the only thing that changes.
-- The rotation study (changing rpm) is not done yet.
+- The crystal-rotation and crucible-rotation studies live in their own repos and share the 1745 K anchor with this one.
 - These are reference CFD fields.
-Building the actual ML model from them is the ML side, which is not part of this repo.
+Building the ML model from them is the ML side, not part of this repo.

-## One thing to know
+## One caveat to know

-The baseline was compared against a COMSOL result from Aditya.
-It matched well in the bulk (about 1 K difference, correlation R = 0.91), but there is about a 5 K difference at the top boundary where the crystal and free surface meet.
-This is fine for what the data is used for, and it applies to all cases.
+The baseline field was compared against a COMSOL result from Aditya.
+It matched well in the bulk (about 1 K difference, correlation R ≈ 0.91), with about a 5 K difference at the top corner where the crystal meets the free surface.
+That's fine for this data's purpose and applies to all cases.

 ## Source

-- Boundary conditions: Huang et al., AIP Advances (2025).
+- Boundary conditions: Huang et al., AIP Advances (2025), DOI 10.1063/5.0271778.
-- Baseline compared against Aditya's COMSOL export.
+- Baseline cross-checked against Aditya's COMSOL export.
 - Solver: ANSYS Fluent 2026 R1 (Student).
-- Claude

-- Bertwin Shine
+— Bertwin Shine